dani-santos-code/linux_server_config/README.md

 Change SSHD Config file to disable remote access with root and enable port 2200:

+- `sudo nano /etc/ssh/sshd_config`
 - `PermitRootLogin no`

 - `PasswordAuthentication no`

-- `sudo nano /etc/ssh/sshd_config`

 - `#Run SSH on a non standard port
 Port 2200
 `
-- - `sudo service sshd restart`
+-  `sudo service sshd restart`

 ## Ubuntu Firewall

 - Make sure UFW is installed.
-(It is by default on Lightsail)
+(It is isntalled by default on Lightsail)

 - `sudo ufw reset`